YasmineHamdy/padchest-r2gen/README.md

 ## Run on PadChest

-Run `bash run_padchest.sh` to train a model on the MIMIC-CXR data.
+Run `bash run_padchest.sh` to train a model on the PadChest data.